Page Reviewed / Updated - May 2014

-This program is somewhat unique among the states as it provides financial assistance directly to the caregiver instead of the individual who requires care.
+The Home Care for the Elderly program is somewhat unique among the states as it provides financial assistance directly to the caregiver instead of the individual who requires care.
 Caregivers can be related, but it is not a requirement that they be family members.
 However, it is required that the caregivers be approved by both the care recipient and the case manager.
 The home, in which the individual will receive care, must also be approved by the case manager.

 To qualify for the HCE Program, a Florida resident must be at risk for nursing home placement, 60+ years old and financially eligible.
 Recipients of SSI, QMB or SLMB automatically meet the financial qualifications.
-Otherwise, the income and asset limits are the same as Medicaid Institutional Care Program: less than $2,000 in monthly income and $2,000 in assets excluding the home and vehicle.
+Otherwise, the income and asset limits are the same as Medicaid Institutional Care Program.
+In 2014, this is less than $2,163 in monthly income for an individual applicant and less than $2,000 in assets excluding the home and vehicle.
 Note that participants cannot be concurrently enrolled in and receiving benefits from both the HCE program and Medicaid waiver or long term care programs.

 This HCE Program provides financial assistance to caregivers to help them care for elderly individuals in their homes.
-The assistance can be as much as $370 / month a month to be used for rent, housing and medical services.
+The assistance can be as much as $370 / month to be used for rent, housing and medical services.
 However the majority of recipients receive monthly payments closer to $106.
 The final amount is determined by the client’s income.

 Subsidies can be used for a variety of services and supplies including, but not limited to the following.